Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 - [x] setup Sf4
 - [x] setup symfony/webpack-encore
-- [x] add a model with doctrine entities
-- [x] add db fixtures at init! and fixtures for test only: done with the DoctrineFixturesBundle, it will generate fixtures based on var/data/fixtures.db, and when called from test env it will build a small scope of fixtures
-- [x] configure ApiPlatform
-- [x] setup one custom route for ApiPlatform
-- [x] setup custom route with nested objects on create/update/read (read should be solved ith serializer, create/update might be solved with custom route or DTOS so try 2 ways)
-- [ ] those custom route must referenced by the API documentation on /api route with correct description (for instance it's just book: string ...)
-- [x] improve JSON error from custom route: for instance when editor is misfilled it just return this message (without property path): jsonOrArray can be string or array
-- [ ] graphQL: multiple queries in one call ?
-- [ ] graphQL: multiple mutations in one call ?
-- [ ] graphQL: how to mutate nested objects in a minimal call ?
-- [ ] check best security system to setup with ApiPlatform (JWT / ApiKey / cookie & csrf system but in that case we are stateful which is not cool for deployment and replication ?)
-- [x] setup VueJS
-- [x] use Quasar with VueJS
-- [x] move on Quasar 0.15.x
-- [x] setup CSRF protection with VueJS app
-- [x] setup unit tests for JS (karma/jasmine)
-- [x] setup e2e tests for JS (testcafé)
-- [x] setup phpunit tests for PHP (unit test and webtestcase)
-- [x] write some JS units tests
-- [x] write some JS e2e tests
-- [x] write some PHP tests
-- [ ] fix testcafe role where sometimes they are not played: https://testcafe-discuss.devexpress.com/t/role-sometime-it-doesnt-seem-to-be-played/875
-- [x] setup tests reports
-- [ ] setup security with Symfony (ticket open coz i get 500 instead of 403: https://github.com/symfony/symfony/issues/25806) and choose between cookie (stateful), JWT (with Lexik bundle) or ApiKey (https://symfony.com/doc/current/security/guard_authentication.html)
-- [x] setup EasyAdminBundle
-- [ ] improve EasyAdminBundle with custom screen
-- [x] setup React Admin from ApiPlatform (take care at this issue is mandatory https://github.com/api-platform/api-platform/issues/584)
-- [ ] fix React Admin Book creation: it allows multiple authors (projectBookCreation) whereas it should not, and try to display the name of the author/editor... instead of their iris which is unundertandable
-- [ ] customize React Admin to display more information on datagrid, and customize form in book edition per example
-- [ ] keep EasyAdminBundle or React Admin: make a choice coz both are doing the same, i need to measure differences, and also the ease to do custom screen (change forms, manage rights...)
-- [ ] create another route with VueJS that use GQL instead of REST
-- [x] code style: use phpcscbf instead of php_cs_fixer coz it's embeded with phpcs and it uses the phpcs config file: **I decided to keep php_cs_fixer because it's more complete!**
-- [ ] transform this project into a meta package that will install all requirements for JS app within Symfony (like does laravel)
-- [x] check if i need the JMSSerializerBundle or if the serilizer component is enough (if autowiring runs well, why not): **I prefer to use Symfony serializer, it's enough**
-- [ ] have a lookAt the HauteLookAliceBundle to help in the creation of real fixtures during tests (instead of generating a new test.db which could be long)
-- [ ] try https://github.com/overblog/GraphQLBundle instead of ApiPlatform to try nested query/mutations (resolver are not auto-generated)
+- [x] db: add a model with doctrine entities
+- [x] db: add db fixtures at init! and fixtures for test only: done with the DoctrineFixturesBundle, it will generate fixtures based on var/data/fixtures.db, and when called from test env it will build a small scope of fixtures
+- [x] api: configure ApiPlatform
+- [x] api: setup one custom route for ApiPlatform
+- [x] api: replace IRIs for nested entities by real data (normalizer usage)
+- [x] api: setup custom route with nested objects on create/update/read (read should be solved ith serializer, create/update might be solved with custom route or DTOS so try 2 ways)
+- [ ] api: those custom route must referenced by the API documentation on /api route with correct description (for instance it's just book: string ...)
+- [x] api: improve JSON error from custom route: for instance when editor is misfilled it just return this message (without property path): jsonOrArray can be string or array
+- [ ] api: graphQL: multiple queries in one call ?
+- [ ] api: graphQL: multiple mutations in one call ?
+- [ ] api: graphQL: how to mutate nested objects in a minimal call ?
+- [ ] api: check best security system to setup with ApiPlatform (JWT / ApiKey / cookie & csrf system but in that case we are stateful which is not cool for deployment and replication ?)
+- [x] front: setup VueJS
+- [x] front: use Quasar with VueJS
+- [x] front: move on Quasar 0.15.x
+- [x] front: setup CSRF protection with VueJS app
+- [x] quality: setup unit tests for JS (karma/jasmine)
+- [x] quality: setup e2e tests for JS (testcafé)
+- [x] quality: setup phpunit tests for PHP (unit test and webtestcase)
+- [x] quality: write some JS units tests
+- [x] quality: write some JS e2e tests
+- [x] quality: write some PHP tests
+- [ ] quality: fix testcafe role where sometimes they are not played: https://testcafe-discuss.devexpress.com/t/role-sometime-it-doesnt-seem-to-be-played/875
+- [x] quality: setup tests reports
+- [ ] security: setup security with Symfony (ticket open coz i get 500 instead of 403: https://github.com/symfony/symfony/issues/25806) and choose between cookie (stateful), JWT (with Lexik bundle) or ApiKey (https://symfony.com/doc/current/security/guard_authentication.html)
+- [x] back: setup EasyAdminBundle
+- [ ] back: improve EasyAdminBundle with custom screen
+- [x] back: setup React Admin from ApiPlatform (take care at this issue is mandatory https://github.com/api-platform/api-platform/issues/584)
+- [ ] back: fix React Admin Book creation: it allows multiple authors (projectBookCreation) whereas it should not, and try to display the name of the author/editor... instead of their iris which is unundertandable
+- [ ] back: customize React Admin to display more information on datagrid, and customize form in book edition per example
+- [ ] back: keep EasyAdminBundle or React Admin: make a choice coz both are doing the same, i need to measure differences, and also the ease to do custom screen (change forms, manage rights...)
+- [ ] front: create another route with VueJS that use GQL instead of REST
+- [x] quality: code style: use phpcscbf instead of php_cs_fixer coz it's embeded with phpcs and it uses the phpcs config file: **I decided to keep php_cs_fixer because it's more complete!**
+- [ ] quality: transform this project into a meta package that will install all requirements for JS app within Symfony (like does laravel)
+- [x] security: check if i need the JMSSerializerBundle or if the serializer component is enough (if autowiring runs well, why not): **I prefer to use Symfony serializer, it's enough**
+- [ ] db: have a lookAt the HauteLookAliceBundle to help in the creation of real fixtures during tests (instead of generating a new test.db which could be long)
+- [ ] api: try https://github.com/overblog/GraphQLBundle instead of ApiPlatform to try nested query/mutations (resolver are not auto-generated)

 * improve this tutorial with ~~an API Route built with Api platform (without DB)~~ and install the vue-generator from api-platform for a crud sample
 * manage Entity orphanRemoval / CASCADE onDelete